UCL-ARC/julia-workshop/README.md

 ### Locally

+> [!NOTE]
-This is our recommended option, as you will more easily be able to keep playing with the notebook afterwards.
+> This is our recommended option, as you will more easily be able to keep playing with the notebook afterwards.

 After [installing Julia](https://julialang.org/downloads/), start it with
 ```